jingwei87/reading/notes/GuoliWei/MPTEE.md

 **Strengthens**

 - The observation that in enclave, the memory sections that have the same permissions are adjacent.
 - The MPTEE actually develop a flexible and secure memory-protection mechanism with less hardware support and just impose a small overhead.

 ---

 **Weaknesses**

 - In 2018, Intel MPX has been eliminated by Microsoft.
-- The paper argues that as the hardware component, SGX cannot be easily upgraded.
+- This paper argues that as the hardware component, SGX cannot be easily upgraded.
 Old version SGX will still be the dominating version for a while.
 And they think that for enforcement integrity, MPTEE’s design is compatible with new SGX.

 ---